mmistakes/made-mistakes-jekyll/src/_posts/projects/2014-01-12-cryptocurrency-mining-bitcoin-litecoin-and-more.md

 %}

 ## Noise and heating
 Four graphics cards running full speed generates some noise and heat.
-With the door closed to the room containing the setup, the noise is minimal, standing in the same room however and the noise is quite loud.<b> <&#47;b>I have relatively low temperatures on the graphic cards, around 60 degrees Celsius, so I could tweak the cooling to lower the noise, but have not found the time.
+With the door closed to the room containing the setup, the noise is minimal, standing in the same room however and the noise is quite loud.
+I have relatively low temperatures on the graphic cards, around 60 degrees Celsius, so I could tweak the cooling to lower the noise, but have not found the time.
 The small room gets very warm fast with the door closed, so I use this trick to get the best of both worlds

 {% include figure
   image_path="/assets/images/cryptocurrency-mining-heating-solution.jpg"